-The following table provides information concerning the number of unexercised stock options held as of December 31, 2005, by each of our named executive officers.
-No stock options were exercised by our named executive officers in 2005.
-The value of unexercised in-the-money options at December 31, 2005 is based on an assumed initial offering price of \$11.00 per share, less the per share exercise price, multiplied by the number of shares subject to the stock options.
+The following table provides information concerning the number of unexercised stock options held as of December 31, 2005, by each of our named executive officers in 2005.
+The value of unexercised in-the-money options at December 31, 2005 is based on an assumed initial offering price of \$ per share, less the per share exercise price, multiplied by the number of shares subject to the stock options.